TheBacktester/strategy/index.md

 ## Update of 03th Jul.
 2022:
 Shortterm-Gains and Longterm-Gains crashed 3 times during the live run in 2022.
 I paused the strategies to rework the code.
 The strategies are live again the 05th of July.
-I did two updates to prevent the crashes from happening again.
+I did two updates to prevent the crashes from happening again:
 * 1. If the volatility exceeds twice the value from the previous period, no trades will be opened
 * 2. If a trendcomeback leads to a close of positions and then the trend continues, the close-level for new opened positions is calculated on the resuming trend-length.
 That leads to an earlier close.
 Both changes led to crashes earlier, but have not be used before because they also led to high wins in the past.
 The monthly wins in the past are now reduced but also the amount of crashes is reduced.
 For example Shortterm-Gains had 5 crashes during backtest and 3 during live run.
 The code update led to 2 crashes in backtest and no crashes in the "live" period.
 The monthly win for the whole period was reduced from 33% to 20%.

 ## Update of 20th Nov.
 2021: